conan-io/docs/versioning/lockfiles/introduction.rst

 Again, it is important to keep the integrity.
 Package recipes can have conditional or parameterized dependencies, based on user and channel for example.
-If we try to create the ``pkgb`` package with different user and channel, it could result in a different dependency graph, totally incompatible with the used lockfile.
+If we try to create the ``pkgb`` package with different user and channel, it could result in a different dependency graph, totally incompatible with the one captured in the lockfile.
 If ``pkgb/0.1@user/testing`` was stored in the lockfile, any command using this lockfile must respect and keep it without changes.